Apple cinnamon baked vegan donuts with a sprinkle of cinnamon sugar. A sweet breakfast to start your day with a good amount of energy!

 - 1 medium granny smith apple, core, peeled and diced small

-- Cinnamon sugar to sprinkle on top (optional)
+- Cinnamon sugar ( sugar and cinnamon mixed together) to sprinkle on top (optional)

 - Preheat the oven to 400F.
 Coat bottom of a donut pan with cooking spray